saintsappho/asteroids/README.md

 - Node.js installed on your machine
 - npm (Node Package Manager) installed
 - A NASA API key (you can obtain one from [NASA API Portal](https://api.nasa.gov/))
-### For the time being, a demo key has been included in this repo.

 ## Installation